N.J. mom allegedly beaten up by 13-year-old after she complained about boys bullying her son

 The boy was charged with one count each of aggravated assault and simple assault, and he was released to his parents.
 The prosecutor's statement did not indicate whether the accused boy had allegedly made racist taunts.

-Passaic Public Schools Superintendent Pablo Muñoz could not be immediately reached for comment on Wednesday.
+Passaic Public Schools Superintendent Pablo Muñoz could not be immediately reached for comment Wednesday.